ioBroker/ioBroker.consumption/README.md

 ## Permitted Use
 One license grants the right to perform one installation of the Software.
 Each additional installation of the Software requires an additional purchased license.
-Basically, if you need one license for ExpressionEngine, you also need one license for the Software.